WiolettaZajac/Coffee-Shop-Sales-Dashboard/README.md

 - **Highest Revenue Month:** June
 - **Top-Performing Store:** Hell's Kitchen

-Revenue increased steadily from January to June, with June recording the highest sales.
+The analysis showed that revenue increased steadily from January to June, with June recording the highest sales.
+Hell's Kitchen was the best-performing store, and the average transaction value was £4.69.

 ## ⚠️ Challenges Faced